Jumps in speeds of hereditary properties in finite relational languages: introduction

 \begin{Definition} \end{Definition} For example, if $R(x,y)$ is a relation of $\calL$, then both $\tau(x_1,x_2)=R(x_1,x_2)\wedge x_1\neq x_2$ and $\phi(x)=R(x,x)$ and are in $\Delta_{neq}$.
 Observe that for any $\calL$-structure $\calM$ and $\tau(x_1,\ldots, x_s)\in \Delta_{neq}$, $\tau^{\calM}\subseteq M^{\underline{s}}$.
 Further, $\calM$ is completely determined by knowing $\tau^{\calM}$ for each $\tau\in \Delta_{neq}$.
 Specifically, if $\calN$ is an $\calL$-structure satisfying $\tau^{\calN}=\tau^{\calM}$ for all $\tau\in \Delta_{neq}$, then $\calM=\calN$.

-A \emph{hereditary $\calL$-property} is a collection of $\calL$-structures which is closed under isomorphism and $\calL$-substructures.
-A hereditary property is often defined in the literature as a class of \emph{finite} structures closed under isomorphisms and substructures, however, for the purposes of this paper it is convenient to allow infinite structures as well.
-Every hereditary $\calL$-property $\calH$ can be axiomatized using a (usually incomplete) universal theory, which we will denote by $T_{\calH}$.
-In other words, there is a set of sentences, $T_{\calH}$, which has the property that for any $\calL$-structure, $\calM$, $\calM\in \calH$ if and only if $\calM\models T_{\calH}$.
+A \emph{hereditary $\calL$-property} is a collection of finite $\calL$-structures which is closed under isomorphism and $\calL$-substructures.
+Every hereditary $\calL$-property $\calH$ can be axiomatized using a (usually incomplete) universal theory, which we denote by $T_{\calH}$.
+Specifically, for every hereditary $\calL$-property $\calH$, there is a set of universal sentences $T_{\calH}$, such that for any finite $\calL$-structure $\calM$, $\calM\in \calH$ if and only if $\calM\models T_{\calH}$.